aserranoTCCM/ACT-Homeworks/project3/README.md

 Here we need to make use of the distances array as well as the epsilon, sigma values and number of atoms.
 Following the formulas we make two loops, one from **i = 0** to less than the number of atoms and another one from **j=i+1** to less than the number of atoms applying the pow(x,n) operation to the power of numbers and applying the potential energy formula, adding togheter the results for each r (distance of atom pair).

+### -Calculation of the Kinetic energy and Total energy of the system-